toluwalojurotimiayeni/alx-higher_level_programming/0x03-python-data_structure/README.md

-Write a function that prints all integers of a list, in reverse order
+Create a C function that prints some basic info about Python lists